Trump identifies 'Conan,' military dog in Baghdadi raid, says she will visit White House

 The heroic military dog who helped take out ISIS leader Abu Bakr al-Baghdadi is headed to the White House.

-President Trump on Wednesday tweeted a photo of the dog — who he identified as "Conan" — and said the pup will be "leaving the Middle East for the White House sometime next week!"
+President Trump on Wednesday tweeted a photo of the dog – whom he identified as "Conan" – and said the pup will be "leaving the Middle East for the White House sometime next week!"

 WAR DOG IN BAGHDADI RAID, OTHER MILITARY POOCHES ARE SPECIALLY TRAINED FROM BIRTH TO SERVE ALONGSIDE TROOPS

-The photo of Conan, who Newsweek reports was named after comedian and talk show host Conan O'Brien, is clearly edited and shows Trump awarding the military pooch a medal.
+The photo of Conan, whom Newsweek reports was named after comedian and talk show host Conan O'Brien, is clearly edited and shows Trump awarding the military pooch a medal.
 Trump dubbed it a "very cute recreation," but said the "'live' version of Conan" will be visiting Washington, D.C. soon.

 The Belgian Malinois' name was not previously disclosed, as it was classified information.
 The dog's name had remained a military secret because of the nature of the raid that killed Baghdadi on Saturday.